Tamir Sapir: Sapir Organization

-In 2006, Sapir named his son Alex the chairman and President of the Sapir Organization.
+In 2006, Sapir named his son Alex the chairman and president of the Sapir Organization.

 Personal life

 Sapir was married twice.
 His first marriage to Bella Sapir ended in divorce.
-He has five children: Ruth Sapir Barinstein (born 1973), Zina Sapir (born 1974), Alex Sapir (born 1980), Zita, Eli.
+He had five children: Ruth Sapir Barinstein (born 1973), Zina (born 1974), Alex (born 1980), Zita, and Eli.
 His second wife was Elena Ponomareva.
+He also had 6 grandchildren: Ariana Barinstein, Gabriel Barinstein, David Rosen, Raquel Rosen, Sebastian and Timur Sapir.
 He was a member of the Park East Synagogue in Manhattan.
 He built the Congregation of Georgian Jews synagogue in Rego Park, Queens.
 He died on September 26, 2014, aged 67.
-He has 6 grandchildren, Ariana, Gabriel Barinstein.
-David, Raquel Rosen and Sebastian and Timur Sapir.

-His daughter, Zina Sapir and Rotem Rosen, the CEO of Africa Israel USA and close to Lev Leviev of Africa Israel Investments, were married on December 20, 2007, at Mar-a-Lago with the Pussycat Dolls and Lionel Richie performing.
-Friends of the couple, Donald Trump and Jared Kushner, were invited to the June 1, 2008, bris of their infant son.
+Sapir's daughter, Zina, and Rotem Rosen, the CEO of Africa Israel USA and close to Lev Leviev of Africa Israel Investments, were married on December 20, 2007, at Mar-a-Lago with the Pussycat Dolls and Lionel Richie performing.
+Donald Trump and Jared Kushner, friends of the couple, were invited to the June 1, 2008 bris of their infant son.
 Rotem Rosen was pivotal to Lev Leviev's April 2007 purchase of the Times Building on West 43rd Street for $525 million.

-His three mansion estate, The Fountains was an expanded version of a 1928 mansion.
+Sapir's three-mansion estate, The Fountains, was an expanded version of a 1928 mansion.
 It is located at 26 Pond Road, Great Neck, New York.
 It is currently for sale at an asking price of $55 million.